Ausiarm/T2A2-marketplace/docs/README.md

 ## Why Solve This Problem?
 - Overall health and well-being are critical to the maintainence of a thriving life in the developed communities around planet earth today.
 It is easy for an individual to overlook or not place emphasis on these two facets of life when they are obfuscated by the obligations that most working adults face.
 However, a moderate and healthy focus on these two aspects of being lead to healthier humans who both live longer and are more productive members of the societies within which they exist.
 It is critical that, in the wake of a rapid expansion thanks to sensationalism on the part of the internet and influencers, regular humans develop a healthy relationship with health.
 Teaching them to focus on what works for them and what makes them feel best regardless of the influence of dubious products and sellers who seek to confuse attainment of health with attainment of wealth for themselves at the cost of those who they train.
+- ### How does this application serve this purpose?
+    - da
 ---

 ## Website Link